oxo-real/hajime/README.md

 ---

 ## install log
-For debug purposes it can be useful to review an logging of the installation process.
+For debug purposes it can be useful to be able to review an logging of the installation process.
 Create a full debug log of the installation with:

 ```